The Department of Recreation and Leisure Studies is a division of the Faculty of Applied Health Sciences

 - REC 408 - Gender and Leisure

-Refer to the Undergraduate Calendar for a full list of courses in this major.
+Refer to the Undergraduate Calendar for the degree requirements.

 How do I choose this major?